richardstartin/richardstartin.github.io/_posts/2022-12-18-jmc-hanging.md

 jcmd <pid of JMC> JFR.start settings=profile filename=jmcrecording.jfr duration=60s
 ```

-After 60s a profile will be dumped of whatever JMC spent its time doing.
+After 60s a profile will be dumped containing execution samples of whatever JMC spent its time doing.
 Loading the profile of JMC itself and navigating to _Method Profiling_:

 ![Method Profiling](/assets/2022/12/jmc-hanging/navigate.png)